 Figure 7: Accounts window

-In this section we'll explore how to Sign out of the account(s) -- follow these steps:
+In this section, we'll explore how to Sign out of an account, or remove it altogether:

 Figure 9: Account options within the Backstage view